 Originally posted, February 19, 2022.

-The photograph at the top of this post was taken by a Hillside Home School student, class of 1911.
+A student at the Hillside Home School (class of 1911) took the photograph at the top of this post.
 In 2005, her daughters, Elizabeth Weber and Margaret Deming, came into the Frank Lloyd Wright Visitor Center to take a tour, giving us the chance to scan the photographs that their mother had taken while she was a student.
 I asked Elizabeth Weber’s permission to publish the photograph (which appears in the book in which Anne and I wrote the article).

 See?
 Another example of “Preservation by Distribution“!